seyah24/form-list-php-ajax-mysql/README.md

 Back end is run in PHP and Ajax.

 Form allow to input infomation.
 Listing info has inputted and edit it.

+Note: Branding name and logo in this web form is a brand on internet that I have taken for example purpose.
+I have nothing relate to them, take it in mind.